Qwinn1/forktools/README.md

 # SETTING UP ENVIRONMENT PATHS

 In previous versions my instructions were to add forktools to your paths by placing a file in /etc/profile.d.
 That, it turns out, was a lousy idea.
 Thanks to solarhash for suggesting a far far better option.
 If you placed envforktools.sh in that directory for previous versions, please delete it with my apologies.
-Instead, open your ~/.bashrc file, and just add these lines below to the end.
+Instead, open your ~/.bashrc file, and just add these lines below to the end, modifying them to match wherever you installed all your stuffs.

 ```
 export FORKTOOLSDIR="$HOME/forktools"